andrqxa/A2-oberon/README.md

 ## Build Server

-There is a build server that regularly checks out the repository and builds several systems.
+~~There is a build server that regularly checks out the repository and builds several systems.
 Moreover, it runs some checks for the compiler like compilation and execution tests.
-An overview over the current build results can be found at http://builds.cas.inf.ethz.ch
+An overview over the current build results can be found at http://builds.cas.inf.ethz.ch~~

+The build server will be replaced by a CICD script.
+Will be revived as soon as we have made the switch from SVN to GIT.